zlowram/awg/test_site/syntax/links.md

 Example of output:

-The official swag project page is on (github)[http://github.com/zlowram/swag].
+The official awg project page is on (github)[http://github.com/zlowram/awg].